 In the pack I had a change of clothes (t-shirt and shorts), a toothbrush and floss (don’t leave home without it), my camera (double wrapped in plastic), a roll of toilet paper (wishful thinking), and three tubes of gooey sunblock (SPF 30).
 With skin like mine, high SPF is my BFF.

-I stepped onto the deck and knelt beside the escotilha, a square opening framed with a coaming to keep out water.
+I stepped onto the deck and knelt beside the escotilha, a square hole through the planking framed with a coaming to keep out water.
 Lowering the pack through the hatch, I followed it down with my head and shoulders.
 This was the first time I had seen a jangada’s hold and it was even smaller than I’d imagined.
-It was also extremely dark and humid, and reeked with a salty bouquet of tannins, seaweed, rotting fish, and more than one strain of tropical mold.
+It was also very dark and humid in there, and reeked with a salty bouquet of tannins, seaweed, rotting fish, and more than one strain of tropical mold.
 Struggling to see while gulping for air, it struck me that this would be my “bedroom” for the next few nights.
-Not wanting to linger, which didn’t bode well for the future, I found a spot for the pack and quickly backed out.
+Not wanting to linger, which didn’t bode well for the future, I dropped the pack and quickly backed out.

 “Does it get wet inside?”
 I asked when standing on the sand again.